Mdhvince/CPPBaseLearning/README.md

 # Stack and Heap Memory
 Stack memory is for regular operations and stores temporary variables.
-Nothing fancy.
+The stack space is reserved at compile time but the data is allocated at runtime.

-The heap memory can be reffered as a free store, we can put/Allocate as much things, objects, images as we want (well be reasonable, there is a limit - otherwise we can cause a memory leak).
+The heap memory can be reffered as a free store, we can put/Allocate as much things, objects, images as we want (well, there is a limit - otherwise we can cause a memory leak).
 But we need extra care because the heap memory is also a LIFETIME memory, so we have to free this memory when we are done with it.
 If we have an array but we do not know how big it is gonna be at runtime, it could be a good idea to allocate its memory dynamically on the heap (see section on dynamic memory allocation for more).

 # Pointers
 It's just a variable pointing to another variable or function.